 For this reason, it is easier to create normal cameras compared to thermal cameras.
 Thus, larger volumes of normal cameras are produced compared to thermal ones.
 This makes component prices and assembly a lot higher.

 These sensors, also called cryogenic infrared sensors, cost a lot.
 It reduces the overall background or excess heat emitted from the imaging system.
-Cryogenic coolers are add-ons that are very beneficial to a thermal scope, but the resources needed to create them are not cheap.
+Cryogenic coolers are add-ons that are very beneficial to a thermal optics, but the resources needed to create them are not cheap.

 Another component that makes thermal imager scopes a bit more expensive than regular imaging systems are lenses.
-Compared to regular systems, which use glass as the basic viewing option, thermal scopes use germanium-based lenses to compensate for wavelength changes.
+Compared to regular systems, which use glass as the basic viewing option, thermal scope use germanium-based lenses to compensate for wavelength changes.

 Germanium is a rare raw material, and thus, processing it to become usable scopes also takes a lot of toll in terms of finances.
 It is reported that turning just a kilogram of germanium into a precision lens costs around $40,000 or more.